 The Poison Control Center closely monitors the calls received each year, tracking the volume, reasons for exposure, top substances involved in poisonings and poison-associated fatalities.
 This data helps us identify poisoning trends and risks to the public, knowledge that informs community education, awareness and treatment efforts.

 The following data is based on calls to the Poison Control Center from 2019.
 View the full 2019 report.

 The Poison Control Center receives thousands of calls each year from residents in Eastern Pennsylvania, the greater Philadelphia area and Delaware.

-In 2018, the specialists at the Poison Control Center provided expert information, poisoning management guidance, and reassurance during approximately 90,000 calls.
-This included 50,154 human exposure cases resulting from poisoning concerns.
+In 2019, the specialists at the Poison Control Center provided expert information, poisoning management guidance, and reassurance in more than 100,000 calls they handled.
+This included 54,428 human exposure cases resulting from poisoning concerns.

 Poison exposure statistics

 The Poison Control Center works to reduce the number of injuries and deaths associated with poison exposures.
 In order to achieve this goal and effectively educate the public on poisoning prevention and awareness, it is critical for our toxicology experts to identify new toxic threats and track poisoning epidemics.

 We collect this data as part of a national, real-time surveillance system.
 Tracking this information helps us understand the common causes of poison exposures in both children and adults, and why these exposures happen, so that we can focus our efforts on prevention.